 GDPR Breach Notification

-The era when breach notification was to some extent left to the discretion of the organizations comes to an end when the EU new regulations come into force on May 25, 2018.
-Under this law, notification for data leak or breach will be made immediately when they occur within 72 hours.
-The affected companies will have to notify both the local authorities and the public.
+The era when breach notification was to some extent left to the discretion of the organizations comes to an end when the new EU regulations come into force on May 25, 2018.
+Under this law, notifications for data leaks or breaches must be reported to supervisory authorities within 72 hours of the organization becoming aware of the breach.
+The affected companies will have to notify both the local authorities and the public in certain situations.
 Failure to observe the time limit may lead to significant fines.
 Both the data controllers and the processors are mandated to communicate to the supervising authorities concerning the breach.

 Consequences of Non-Compliance